29next/developer-docs/docs/apps/guides/dispute-service.md

 Dispute Service Apps are [Server to Server Apps](/docs/apps/guides/server-to-server-apps.md) that use the Oauth flow to obtain API Access and then use the [Admin APIs](/api/admin/index.md) and [Webhooks](/webhooks.md) to subscribe to store event activity.
 :::

+### Disputes

+Disputes are complaints initiated by the customer against the merchant pertaining to their orders and are categorized into two broad groups by type, Alerts and Chargebacks, see below.

+- **Alerts** - disputes that are not yet a chargeback, ie TC40, SAFE, and RDR alerts.
+- **Chargeback** - disputes that are registered as a chargeback with the acquiring bank.

 ### Dispute Flow Overview

 Below is a high-level overview of a typical flow for a dispute service app to handle transaction disputes.